Figedi/react-native-soundboard/README.md

 In order to add content to be able to actually play sounds, you need to add some to your asset library:

-1. Create a folder, e.g. `assets`
+1. Create a folder `assets`
-2. Create subfolders containing images and sounds, e.g. `assets/images` and `assets/sounds`
+2. Create subfolders containing images and sounds: `assets/images` and `assets/sounds`
-3. Add sound- & image-files to your library
+3. Add sound- & image-files to your library, make sure the sound-basename matches the image-basename (used for autodiscovery)
-4. Reference them in `src/constants`, the current structure is available there, just mimic the structure
-5. Add the assets-folder to your build-phase, e.g. in XCode add it to `Copy Bundle Resources`
+4. Add the assets-folder to your build-phase, e.g. in XCode add it to `Copy Bundle Resources`
-6. Rebuild and play in the app
+5. Rebuild and play in the app

 ## Development